 - Using np_utils.to_categorical to one hot encode the labels.

-Step 6 – Creating class weights dictionary.
+Step 6 – Create a class weights dictionary.

 d = {} classTotals = labels.sum(axis=0) classWeight = classTotals.max() / classTotals d[0] = classWeight[0] d[1] = classWeight[1]